Members of the Order

 Robert Gallagher, OA

-Robert was the 1st and 7th superior, Presiding Brother, of the Order
+Brother Robert was the 1st and 7th superior, Presiding Brother, of the Order

 He’s been a consultant and trainer in religious systems, non-profit organizations and small businesses since 1970.
 Robert has worked on the staff of, and as a consultant to, ecumenical training organizations, an industrial mission, and metropolitan and state councils of churches.
 He served as the congregational development officer for the Episcopal Diocese of Connecticut from 1981 - 88.
 He has consulted with hundreds of congregations.
 He has served as adjunct faculty in congregational development at Hartford Seminary and Seabury-Western Theological Seminary and was Director of the Church Development Institute at the General Theological Seminary from 1985 - 2000 and continued as the Director of the CDI- Seattle until in 2011.
 In recent years Robert served as a priest associate at Saint Paul's Church and Saint Clement's Church, Seattle.
 He's "somewhat retired" and now attends attends St.Clements, Seattle.
 He is a Professed Member of the Order of the Ascension.
-Fr.
-Robert was the 1st and 7th superior, Presiding Brother, of the Order.
+Brother Robert was the 1st and 7th superior, Presiding Brother, of the Order.

 Writing: Fill All Things: The Dynamics of Spirituality in the Parish Church, Ascension Press, 2008.
 Parish Assessment Workbook, Coauthor, a manual for conducting a self-study, Ascension Press, 1988; Faith Sharing, Coauthor, exercises for groups exploring life histories and spirituality.
 Ascension Press, 1989; Conformed to Christ: Structures and Standards for Parish Life, Coauthor, guidelines and samples of job descriptions for staff and committees.
 Ascension Press, 1983, revised 1988 and 2004 as a CD; Power from on High: A Model for Parish Life and Development, Ascension Press, 1982; Stay in the City, A strategy for dioceses in regard to urban parishes.
 Forward Movement, 1981; The Ministry of the Laity as Agents of Institutional Change, Audenshaw Documents, 1972 and a shorter version in Asian Focus, East Asian Christian Conference, 1971.
 In Your Holy Spirit: Shaping the Parish Through Spiritual Practices, 2011.
 Understanding from Within: Working with Religious Systems, OD Practitioner, with Michelle Heyne, January 2015.
 “Quality & Empowerment: Organization Development at WomenRising 1992 – 2016.”, with Michelle Heyne, Spring 2016 OD Practitioner.
 Saint Paul's, Seattle: Growth & Decline, with Michelle Heyne (a related web page), A Wonderful and Sacred Mystery: A Practical Theology of the Parish Church, with Robert Gallagher.
-Book in process include: Eucharistic Spirituality: From Audience to Congregation.
 PDF Robert Gallagher, OA

 Scott Benhase, OA

-Scott was the 2nd and 6th superior, Presiding Brother of the Order
+Brother Scott was the 2nd and 6th superior, Presiding Brother of the Order

 Royster Hedgepeth, OA

-Throughout his career as a university administrator, fundraiser, independent consultant and volunteer, Royster was dedicated to increasing organizational capacity for service by helping organizations create dynamic, mission-driven strategic plans, increase their fundraising capacity, and cultivate strong, performance-based boards of directors and volunteer advocates.
+Throughout his career as a university administrator, fundraiser, independent consultant and volunteer, Brother Royster has been dedicated to increasing organizational capacity for service by helping organizations and organizational leaders create mission-driven strategic plans, increase their fundraising capacity, and cultivate strong, performance-driven staff and volunteer leaders.
+His approach to organization development is based on the conviction that people act positively on behalf of that which they help create.

 Gawain de Leeuw, OA

-In September 2021, he began serving as a priest-in-charge for a church redevelopment initiated in Manhattan, NY at Holy Trinity in Inwood.
-It is the first new building in the diocese in thirty years.
+In September 2021, Brother Gawain began serving as Priest-in-Charge at Holy Trinity, Inwood, a church redevelopment initiative in upper Manhattan.
+The parish is building the first new church in the Diocese of New York in thirty years.

 David Andrews, OA